Skip to Content

 Mottled Duck Vocalizations

-2. Short, guttural grunts during feeding
+2. Short grunts during feeding activities

-3. Soft whistles in flight
+3. Soft whistles during flight maneuvers

 Breeding and Nesting Habits